yegt79/ME700HW3/BeamExample_part4.md

 ## 🧪 Conclusion

 This comparison verifies that the FEA solution matches the analytical result closely (within the expected range for a coarse mesh).
-As the mesh is refined, the FEA solution should converge to the analytical value.
+As the mesh is refined, the FEA solution should converge to the